elenasamuylova/evidently/docs/book/customization/llm_as_a_judge.md

 You can use external LLMs to score your text data.
 This method lets you evaluate texts based on any custom criteria that you define in a prompt.

-The LLM “judge” must return a numerical score or a category for each text in a column.
-You will then be able to view scores, analyze their distribution or run conditional tests through the usual Descriptor interface.
+The LLM “judge” will return a numerical score or a category for each text in a column.
+You will then be able to view indiviudal and summary scores, analyze their distribution, run conditional tests through the usual Descriptor interface, and monitor evaluation results in time.

 Evidently currently supports scoring data using Open AI LLMs (more LLMs coming soon).
 Use the `LLMEval` descriptor to define your prompt and criteria, or one of the built-in evaluators.